we need to go beyond “learning-in-advance”…

 Nelson Mandela’s 20th century cry that “Education is the most powerful weapon which you can use to change the world” is now outdated thinking.

-Like horses for transportation, we need to think of “education,” “learning,” and “achievement” as old concepts, left over from the 20th century and before.
-They were OK for their times, but are no longer as useful.
+Like horses for transportation, we need to think of “learning-in-advance” as an old concepts left over from a time of lesser human capabilities.
+It was useful for a long time, but it no longer is.

-Ironically, in the 21st century, the more we pursue education, learning and achievement, the worse off we will be — because “educated people” in the 20th century sense, is not what we need.
+Ironically, in the 21st century, the more we pursue “learning-in-advance”, the worse off we will be — because “learnèd people” in the 20th century sense, is not what we need.

-We must bring up our kids to understand that when they see a problem—or see something that is not right in their world—they can not only figure out why it is is wrong, but imagine a solution, join or build a team, and fix it.
+We must bring up our young people to understand that when they see a problem—or see something that is not right in their world—they can not only figure out why it is is wrong, but join or build a team, and fix it.

-We need to show adults that they can empower kids in this new way, and not just tell kids what we think they should know or do.
+We need to show adults that they CAN empower young people in this new way, and not just tell they what we think they should know or do.

-We don’t need as many people who are “educated” in the old academic sense (although we do need some academic researchers.)
+We now have less of a need for people who are “educated” in the old academic sense (although we do need some academic researchers.)

-What we really need is billions of good, effective people who do things that improve their world.
+What we need now is billions of good, effective people who do things that improve their world.

-We must tell our kids their goal is not to “be educated” but to become “good effective world-improving people who can get things done.” • I Can • I Choose • I Accomplish • I see my Positive Impact.
+We must tell our young people their goal is not to “be educated” but to become “good, effective world-improving people who can get things done.” • I Can • I Choose • I Accomplish • I see my Positive Impact.

-We need to show adults how to help kids do this.
+We need to show adults how to help young people do this.

-The best way to empower kids to get thngs done and become good, effective world-improving people is through accomplishment of real-world projects.
+The best way to empower kids to get stuff done and become good, effective world-improving people is through accomplishment of real-world projects.

 Completing real-world projects lets kids understand not just that they CAN get things done, but HOW to get things done.

-This understanding comes from doing real, world-impacting projects over and over, hundreds of times, as the means of becoming.
-We need to help adults guide each kid in the directions of finding projects meaningful to them, and getting those projects done successfully.
+This understanding comes from doing real, world-impacting projects over and over, hundreds of times, as the means of becoming an adult.
+We need to guide each young person in the direction of finding projects meaningful to them, and getting those projects done successfully.

 The metric for these projects–Measurable Positive Impact (MPI)—seeing a “before and after difference—is far more meaningful than any grades, degrees, or competencies.

 All kids should grow up building a resume of real-world accomplishments.